 "I know," Daphne replied, her expression saddening even though she found the look on her sister's face to be adorably cute.
 As sisters went, the two of them were extremely close to each other.
 They weren't just sisters but also the best of friends.
 "I'll miss you too, Brat," Daphne assured her, forcing her lips into a smile even as she brushed strands of blonde hair behind one ear.

-Astoria stuck her tongue out in way of reply but Daphne could see the younger girl's blue eyes, which so resembled her own, brimming with unshed tears.
-"I'll write you and tell you all about Hogwarts so you'll know what to expect when it's your turn to go," Daphne offered, hoping to forestall a flood of tears.
+Astoria stuck her tongue out in the way of reply, but Daphne could see the younger girl's blue eyes, which so resembled her own, brimming with unshed tears.
+"I'll write you and tell you all about Hogwarts, so you'll know what to expect when it's your turn to go," Daphne offered, hoping to forestall a flood of tears.

 "You know I shall," Daphne replied as she stepped forward and hugged her mother even as the train's whistle sounded, signaling it was near time to depart.
-Daphne's chest suddenly tightened as she felt her younger sister's arms wraparound her waist and squeeze her tightly.
-"Take care of him," she whispered to the both of them before stepping back.
+Daphne's chest suddenly tightened as she felt her younger sister's arms wrap around her waist and squeeze her tightly.
+"Take care of him," Daphne whispered to the both of them before stepping back.
 She knew that they would understand her request.
-While her father was stern and demanding, she knew that he loved his family dearly and often over worked himself to ensure they had every luxury and amenity that galleons could buy.
+While her father was stern and demanding, she knew that he loved his family dearly and often overworked himself to ensure they had every luxury and amenity that galleons could buy.

 Malcolm Greengrass cleared his throat and glanced away uncomfortably from the three most important people in his life clinging to each other.
 "It's about that time," he intoned to no one in particular even as Daphne released her mother and tried to separate herself from her weeping younger sister.